Aveesh52-zz/Bitz-price/README.md

 # Bitz-price
-Next.js app which whos the current Bitcoin value in USD, GBP and EUR
+>Next.js app which predict the current Bitcoin value in USD, GBP and EUR using coindesk API

 ![image](bithome.png)